Sahil3122/Course-Projects/README.md

 In this project, I analyzed hotel booking data to identify key metrics such as total revenue, cancellation rate, and revenue by market segment.
 I created two dashboards: one for operational insights, highlighting bookings, revenue trends, and cancellations, and another for market segment analysis.
 Finally, I developed an Executive Dashboard summarizing overall performance with key KPIs to support strategic decision-making.
 [Get data](https://github.com/Sahil3122/Course-Projects/blob/main/hotel%20Booking%20Data.csv).
 [Dashboard](https://github.com/Sahil3122/Course-Projects/blob/main/Fall2024-Sahil-000947537.pbix)

+Project 5:- YYC DataCon 2025 – Insights on Visual Storytelling This repository contains key takeaways from YYC DataCon 2025, focusing on the power of visual storytelling in data communication.
+Hosted by Hot Neon Learning, the event explored structured frameworks, creative design, and emotional engagement to make data more impactful.
+Discover insights, resources, and techniques to transform complex data into compelling narratives.